sachin1kumar/DS/README.md

 # DS

-This repository contains all the data structures implementations and Hackerrank problems' solutions.
+This repository contains all the data structure implementations and Hackerrank problems' solutions.

 ## Data Structures it contains:
 1. Array